kemcbride/my_very_good_klondike/README.md

 Maybe it'd be cool to have a Microsoft-like tool that can generate games of varying difficulty...

-Right now you can kind of win a game.
-It's supposed to auto-figure out when you win....
+Right now you can play (and win) games.
-But for some reason it is not successful at that.
+The game can mostly tell if you're stuck, and can tell if you've won.

+There are still some bugs floating around though...

 -----